DolphDev/PSV/readme.md

     api.output("dataset-output/Example-Output.csv", columns=columns, encoding="utf-8", quote_all=True)

 Note the columns argument, this wrapper needs an ordered list of the columns to be outputed to the file.
-The easiest way to get the documents of the current file your editing is the `with` keyword.
+The easiest way to get current file's columns is the `with` keyword.

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         columns = next(csv.reader(csvfile, delimiter=',', quotechar='|'))

 You also can specifiy your own list, if you want to intentionally add/remove columns.

+Note: if you use `addcolumn` make sure you add it to the list if you intend for it to be added to the output.